vishnukade/bill-generator-telegram-bot/README.md

 ## Usage
 - Start the bot using `/start` command.
 - Select a billing template.
-- Fill in the Google Form received.
+- send the billing details as bot asks.
 - Receive a PDF bill after submission.